 Domain Expertise.
 This is one of the biggest challenges.
 How do you educate strangers about the nuances and internal workings of your app?
 The simple answer is that test plans go a long way in conveying this information.
 However, test plans require work and teams will then often say “well, since I already made the test plan, I might as well just do the testing myself.”
 But this is where crowdtesting can really prove itself.
 You might not gain efficiencies for the first test, but future tests will really begin to show you a return on your investment of time.
 Retests, regression tests, etc. can be done quickly and efficiently with crowdtesting, especially once you have setup Test Scripts or a test plan.

 Cultural Understanding.
 A crowd can be anywhere and that includes different countries.
 Sometimes that offers great cost savings and the ability to run tests 24 hours a day.
 But in some scenarios, a lack of local cultural knowledge can cause unwanted consequences in a test.
 This is easily mitigated with the right platform that allows you to select the geography of your testers.

-Matthew Cordasco is the co-founder and CEO of MyCrowd QA.
 A crowdtesting platform built to solve the problems he faced while managing product development teams for the past 20 years.
-When not ranting about crowdsourcing quality, you can find Matthew sailing on San Francisco Bay.